 Paris Metro Second Class Wooden Slatted Seats (Pair)

 The earliest plans to build the Métropolitain (Paris Metro) appeared around 1845.
-The first line of the Metro took one year to build and employed over 3,500 workers who had to freeze the ground to drill beneath the Seine river.
-The first line debuted on July 19, 1900; it still runs today and is called “Line 1”.
+The first line of the Metro took one year to build and employed over 3,500 workers.
+They had to freeze the ground to drill beneath the Seine river.
+The first line debuted on July 19, 1900.
+It still runs today and is called “Line 1”.
 The first rail cars on the Paris Metro were Sprague-Thompson's.
 They were manufactured between 1908-1936 and made completely of metal.
-This was in response to the 1903 Paris Metro train fire which resulted in the death of 84 people caught in a wooden bodied train car in a tunnel near Couronnes station, the fire became known as the Couronnes Disaster.
-Sprague-Thompson cars continued to run from 1908 until 1983 when the last of the cars was retired.
+This was in response to the 1903 Paris Metro train fire which resulted in the death of 84 people caught in a wooden bodied train car.
+Sprague-Thompson cars continued to run from 1908 until 1983.
 However, the Metro did save one, train A-475, which still runs on European Heritage days.